Sophie Sumner: After Top Model

 Sumner released a single entitled "Aiming For You" on iTunes and her photos for Vogue Italia are featured in the August 2012 issue.
 She has made billboard advertisements for CoverGirl and for the America's Next Top Model perfume, Dream Come True.
 She is active in raising funds for Breast Cancer Research with the help of her pink dog, Darcy.

 In 2012, Sumner appeared as Deepika Padukone's friend in the Bollywood film Cocktail, including dancing sequences.
 Sumner, along with co-stars Allison Harvard and Dominique Reighard, was featured and walked in the 25th anniversary of Bench Universe Denim and Underwear Show in September 2012.
-In December of the same year, she was a covergirl for MEG Magazine for their frosty December 2012/January 2013 issue.
+In December of the same year, she was a covergirl for MEG Magazine for their December 2012/January 2013 issue.
 She also attended a fashion show in Montego Bay for Cycle 19 with the contestants.

 In 2013, Sumner opened the runway and wore the designs of Singaporean designer Frederick Lee during the finale of Asia's Next Top Model, Cycle 1.
 In 2015, Sumner starred as "Summer" in the reality TV show Taking New York on E4.
 In October 2016, Sumner was guest judge in the coronation night of Miss Earth 2016, in the Mall of Asia Arena, Pasay, Metro Manila, Philippines.

+In 2023, Sumner made her big screen acting debut in Killington, a dark comedy/horror film by Matt Vita and Mark Dudzinski, co-directed by Frank Perz.
+The film was released in 2024.